-To give you a sense of scale: our database doesn’t fit on a 1TB SSD anymore*, and our largest table has 5 billion rows.
+To give you a sense of scale: our database exceeds 3TB in size*, and our largest table recently crossed the 8 billion row mark.
 We interface with more than 30 different external APIs, and provide third parties an API of our own.

-We’re a remote-first engineering team with an office in Ghent which you can visit if you’d like.
+We’re a remote-first engineering team with offices in Ghent, London and Copenhagen which you can visit if you’d like.
 Still, most of us work remotely, even those who are local.
 We’re based all over Europe, and without Slack we’d be lonely, now we just zap in and out of the zone as we wish.
 Or not: we encourage judicious use of the DnD function, and recommend async communication over disturbing synchronous pings.

-We’d be really happy to welcome you in our #dev channel, but it’s not just virtual: we make sure we regularly get to see each other IRL too.
+We’d be really happy to welcome you in our dev channel, but it’s not just virtual: we make sure we regularly get to see each other IRL too.
 Twice a year we fly the whole engineering team together to a different location in Europe, and at least once a year we join up with the rest of the company to not become too siloed.

 You’ll be supported by our crazy good UI designer who writes HTML and CSS components into a reusable UI-kit, and even builds Vue prototypes where necessary, handling compatibility problems with different browsers for you, and making sure everything is responsive too.

-On the other side of the spectrum is our genius devops team who keeps things running smoothly, making sure deploys happen correctly, and will work with you when issues should arise.
+On the other side of the spectrum is our genius ops team who keeps things running smoothly, making sure deploys happen correctly, and will work with you when issues should arise.